First-Time Freshman Admission

 Early Admission students who choose to continue enrollment at UTSA following high school graduation must apply for admission according to regular policy and procedures.
 Students must meet the admissions requirements for First-time Freshmen for the term for which they will be applying.

-- Early Admission student advising and course registration are coordinated by the Office of P-20 Initiatives and take place following notification of admission.
+- Early Admission student advising and course registration are coordinated by The Institute for P-20 Initiatives and take place following notification of admission.

 - Advising and course registration for Special Admission Program students is the responsibility of and coordinated by the office managing the Special Admission Program.